lucavb/homebridge-magic-blue-bulb/README.md

 ## Installation

 This project is currently not submitted to npmjs so you will need to manually download this plug-in put it somewhere on your Raspberry Pi, download the dependencies and alter the command you run for homebridge to find this plug-in.
-How this is done can be seen on this [page](https://github.com/nfarina/homebridge).
+I explained how this is done over at another project of mine [here](https://github.com/lucavb/homebridge-hc-sr501).
+A more general approach can be seen from the [hombridge github page](https://github.com/nfarina/homebridge).

 ## Config.json file